Guide Bridge railway station: Facilities

 A new single-storey ticket office was commissioned in December 2014; it was built on the former island platform (now platform 1), as part of a £1.7 million revamp of the station.
-Improved lighting, an extended car park with 140 spaces, CCTV cameras and cycle storage lockers were also provided.
-The new facilities were opened officially by the Minister of State for Transport Baroness Kramer.
+Improved lighting, an extended car park to 140 spaces, CCTV cameras and bicycle storage lockers were also provided.
+The new facilities were opened officially by the Minister of State for Transport, Baroness Kramer.